 2. Practice proper nail prep!

 Gel polish needs a clean, dry surface to adhere to in order to last.
 Start by gently pushing back your cuticles.
-File your nail to the desired shape (get those little hangers from the edges and underneath the nail!
-These will leave rough, uneven edges and cause adhesion issues).
-Lightly buff the surface and edges of your nail with an extra-fine buffer (just enough to remove the shine), then spray with cleansing alcohol and wipe dry with a lint-free wipe to remove debris.
+File your nails to the desired shape (don’t know how?
+Watch this helpful tutorial on how to file nails for the perfect oval shape).
+Make sure you get those little hangers from the edges and underneath the nail!
+Because if you will leave rough, uneven edges it cause adhesion issues.
+Then lightly buff the surface and edges of your nail with an extra-fine buffer (just enough to remove the shine), then spray with cleansing alcohol and wipe dry with a lint-free wipe to remove debris.
 Use a primer or pH balancing liquid (provided with practically every basic gel polish kit) prior to application.

 Extra tip: use pure acetone (available at any beauty supply store) prior to the primer step to dehydrate the nail plate and ensure there is NO moisture present before beginning.